ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/started/installation/NCI-Developer.md

 # NCI Developer

-This page details how to install the `EDIT` package in a user defined location on GADI for development purposes.
+This page details how to install the `pyearthtools` package in a user defined location on GADI for development purposes.

-If this doesn't seem like how you want to use EDIT, return [here](./../)
+If this doesn't seem like how you want to use pyearthtools, return [here](./../)

 ## Order